davidpatrickrose/tutorial-agreement/space-mining.md

 # Asteroid Mining Agreement

-`Purpose` This template is nominally about an agreement to mine an asteroid.
-In reality, this template is here to introduce you to the CodePact interface, and to show you how easy it really is to create a contract once all the legalese has been abstracted away.

-Here, the first party, BlueSkyMines will be mining an asteroid for the IAU (the International Astronomical Union).
-These short names are fine for day to day use, but for a contract, you need to be a little more precise about _who_ is agreeing to the contract.
-So we have to start start by filling out the details of the parties to the contract.
-Do that below, by clicking on the pink buttons.
-Don't worry about entering an accurate set of details.
-Unless you really _are_ mining an asteroid.
+`Purpose` Depending on your life circumstances, this template is:

+- for your next asteroid mining expedition; or
+- to show you how CodePact's interface works.

+BlueSkyMines is setting up to mine [Asteroid 4 Vesta](https://en.wikipedia.org/wiki/4_Vesta) for the IAU (the International Astronomical Union).

+The first section below identifies the parties (those signing the contract).

 `Party 1 Name` BlueSkyMines

-`Party 2 Name` the IAU
+`Party 2 Name` IAU

 ## Payment Calculation